stroblme/UNote/README.md

 ![A short demonstration](./unote.gif)

-A more detailled (and constantly extended) list of features:
+A more detailed (and constantly extended) list of features:

-- PDF Annotating
+- PDF Annotating/ Editing
     - Text Boxes (with and without pointers)
     - Highlighting
-    - Freehand drawing
+    - Freehand drawing (Mouse *and* Pen Support) with *line smoothing*
+    - Different colors available for all marker tools
+    - Forms (only lines by now)
     - Erasing
+    - Insert Images
 - PDF Tools
     - Insert/ Delete Pages
     - Create PDFs